PantalaLabs/BionicGlove/README.md

 2. wear from the little finger towards the index finger;
 3. place hand and glove vertically;
 4. tight the velcros;
 5. adjust so that the notches joining got exactly perpendicular to the glove support plate.
+The position of the main plate is very important for the correct functioning of the glove.
+Adjust it forwards or backwards until the fingers and the joints have free movement.

 https://github.com/PantalaLabs/BionicGlove/assets/25618533/3b336881-706c-43e9-af9a-d0ecc8897eee